bocharovas/script-dump/README.md

 # script-dump

-A personal collection of Bash scripts for automation, learning, and everyday tasks.
+A personal collection of Bash and Lua scripts for automation, learning, and everyday tasks.

 ## 📁 About

-This repository contains various Bash scripts written to automate common tasks, simplify workflows, and experiment with shell scripting.
+This repository contains various scripts written to automate common tasks, simplify workflows, and experiment with shell scripting and Lua scripting.

 Scripts may include:
 - File and system operations